StrongResearch/isc-demos/README.md

 ```

 Experiments share time on the **Rapid Cycling** cluster by means of a queue which is cycled at fixed time intervals.
 The
-queue is comprised of two sub-queues, indicated by status `enqueued` and `paused` respectively.
-All `enqueued`
+queue is comprised of two sub-queues, a **rapid cycling** queue and an **interruptible** queue.

-experiments are cycled before any `paused` experiment is cycled.
+When a new experiment is launched onto the Rapid Cycling cluster, it joins the **rapid cycling** queue.
+When it is this

-When a new experiment is launched onto the Rapid Cycling cluster, it joins the `enqueued` queue.
-While the experiment is
+experiment's turn to run, its status will be recorded as `running` in the **Experiments Table**.
+It will run for **90 seconds**
-running, its status will be recorded as `running`, and it will be permitted to run for a fixed period of **90 seconds**.
+and then will be paused and placed at the back of the **rapid cycling** queue, allowing the next experiment to run.
+Experiments
-If the experiment **fails** during its running cycle (for example if there was an error in the experiment code) then the
+in the **rapid cycling** queue cycle in this fashion until they have been run 5 times, and then are moved into the **interruptible**
-experiment status will be recorded as `failed` and the experiment will be removed from the queue.
-Otherwise, at the end
+queue.
+Experiments in the **interruptible** queue are cycled when there are no experiments waiting in the **rapid cycling**
-of this period, the experiment will be **paused** to allow other experiments to cycle, and it will join the `paused` queue.
+queue, and are at this point considered ready to be scheduled for **Burst**.

-Experiments from the `paused` queue are cycled when there are no experiments waiting in the `enqueued` queue.
+If the experiment **fails** during any running cycle (for example if there was an error in the experiment code) then the

-Once an experiment has **completed 5 cycles** it will be scheduled for **Burst**.
-This means a dedicated cluster will be
+experiment status will be recorded as `failed` and the experiment will be dropped from the queue it was in.

-created for the experiment in the cloud, and the experiment will be launched on this dedicated cluster to train.
-In case of
+When an experiment is scheduled for **Burst**, a dedicated cluster will be created for the experiment in the cloud, and
-cloud interruption (for example due to blackout or hardware failure), another dedicated cluster will be created and the
+the experiment will be launched on this dedicated cluster to train.
+In case of cloud interruption (for example due to blackout
-experiment resumed on the new dedicated cluster.
+or hardware failure), another dedicated cluster will be created and the experiment resumed on the new dedicated cluster.

 The ability to abruptly interrupt experiments or **"interruptibility"** is crucial for the purpose of **Rapid Cycling**, pausing
 and resuming.
 The main approach to achieve interruptibility is **robust and frequent checkpointing** which we will